 However, they are also known to underestimate or exaggerate their possessions for specific political or financial reasons.
 It reports the largest gold reserves in all countries.
 With almost an ounce for every American citizen, the country has more than 8,100 tons in its vaults.
 At almost an ounce for every U.S.

+citizen, it is important to know who the best Gold IRA custodians are in order to ensure that your gold investments are secure.
 UU.
 Citizen, the country has more than 8,100 tons in its vaults.
 However, even this figure is a bit of a mystery, as many believe that the world's most famous gold deposit, Fort Knox, may not contain as much gold as reported.
 How much gold does the average American consume?.

 .
 For one thing, there are no reliable statistics on private gold ownership in the U.S. And people aren't going to volunteer this very personal information either.
 However, I believe that this issue will become increasingly important as our global monetary system is inevitably reordered in the coming decades.